Jiuzhaigou National Park

 Sightseeing bus ticket of 90 Yuan

-While this is not required to buy, your kind of stuck without it.
+While this is not required to buy, you are kind of stuck without it.
 The park is just too large to walk around, and since private vehicles are not permitted there is little choice.
 You should also note that bicycles are not permitted in the park.

 The park opens daily at 7 am in the summer and 8 am in the winter.
 It closes all seasons at 6 pm.